tomassbota/redis-cache-service-dotnet/README.md

-Finished, use how you want it
+Finished, use it how you want it